 Organizations are looking to avoid requiring foresight of all data required to observe their environment by giving administrators and the system itself the ability to respond to conditions, like alerts, and selectively turn up granularity of data when it’s needed.

 Solving these problems involves implementing a new strategy as we think about and engineer our data collection and instrumentation.
 We should engineer an observability pipeline that minimizes the number of agents and collectors, share instrumentation for multiple applications, and feeds many systems.
 Our observability pipeline should come with fine-grained controls and processing capabilities to control data volumes and cardinality, with a smart, responsive system that can turn up the granularity of data as needed.
 Tyler Treat says of an observability pipeline:

 “With an observability pipeline, we decouple the data sources from the destinations and provide a buffer.
 This makes the observability data easily consumable.
 We no longer have to figure out what data to send from containers, VMs, and infrastructure, where to send it, and how to send it.
 Rather, all the data is sent to the pipeline, which handles filtering it and getting it to the right places.
 This also gives us greater flexibility in terms of adding or removing data sinks, and it provides a buffer between data producers and consumers.”

 I agree!
-Here I’d like to propose my view of an observability pipeline, which in addition to the pure plumbing aspects, also has a number of attributes identified by working with dozens of customers and prospects over the last year which I believe are required to effectively solve the problem.
+Here I’d like to propose my view of an observability pipeline, which in addition to the pure plumbing aspects, also has a number of attributes identified by working with dozens of customers and prospects over the last year which I believe are required to effectively solve the problem in a vendor agnostic way.

 An observability pipeline is a streams processing engine that can unify data processing across all types of observability (metrics, logs, and traces), collect all the data required, enrich it, eliminate noise and waste, and deliver that data to any tool in the organization designed to work with observability data.
 An observability pipeline should have the following attributes: